The Epistle of Barnabas

 The first full list of New Testament books, by Athanasius of Alexandria (367 C.E.), did not include the epistle of Barnabas.
 It also was left out form the authorized list of the Third Synod of Carthage in 397.
 And, the epistle eventually vanished from the scriptural canon.

-In comparison, the NT books were all recorded before A.D.
+In comparison, the New Testament books were all recorded before A.D.
 100. And they were written by faithful eyewitnesses or by leaders that spoke directly with those that have seen Jesus (1 John 1:1-5; Luke 1:1-4).

 However, some of the early church Fathers insisted on considering the epistle one of the “antilegomena” books and viewed it as sacred scripture.
 And they accredited it to the Barnabas, the associate of Paul who is mentioned in the Acts of the Apostles.
 Of those are Clement of Alexandria (c.
 150 – c.
 215) and Origen (c.
 184 – c.
 253).
 Clement quoted it with phrases such as “the Apostle Barnabas says.”
 And Origen spoke of it as the General Epistle of Barnabas.